Body image in midlife: What Affects it & How to improve yours

 Connect with your body in positive ways.

 Move your body because it feels good, not because it is punishment for something you ate.
 Moving our bodies is a privilege.
 Explore weight training to help you embody strength and power.
 Explore yoga to open up your hips and release tension in your neck.
 Explore Tai Chi as a form of mind-body connection.
 Do a couch-to-5 km walking program.
 Learn to run.
-Fuel your body with tasty food that satisfies you throughout the day.
-Notice how the food you eat satisfies you.
+Physical activity is powerful for both physical and mental well-being.

 Do activities that you enjoy.